GirishaDevara/form-handling/README.md

 ## User Registration
+Nothing but Creating Django user sign up/registration, Implement it with Model Form
 ### Model Creation
 Model is a blue print for how we gonna store data (Creating the structure of tables).In other words, a model is a class which is used to contain essential fields and methods.
 Each model class maps to a single table in the database.
 Let’s Create a Register model in `models.py` file